AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

   * Steps 2c1-2c2 are repeated until the user inputs valid inputs for both index and parameter.
   * Use case resumes from step 3.

 * 2d.
-User tries to edit the phone number parameter of a person at a valid index.
+User tries to edit the name of a person at a valid index.
   * 2d1.
-HireHive detects an existing person with the same phone number
+HireHive detects an existing person with the same name.
   * 2d2.
 HireHive shows an error message.
   * 2d3.
 User enters new data
-  * Steps 2d1-2d3 are repeated until the user inputs a unique phone number.
+  * Steps 2d1-2d3 are repeated until the user inputs a unique name.
   * Use case resumes from step 2.

 **Use case: UC06 - Find a person**